bright/new-www/README.md

 ## Cookie consent rendering optimisation

+### Disabled until further notice

+The optimization apparently has caused a change in how GA4 and UA categorizes source traffic.
+The Direct & Organic channels were flipped.
+Most of the traffic appeared as if it was Direct.

+The code is in [consent-vs-regular](https://github.com/bright/new-www/tree/consent-vs-regular) branch.

+### How it worked

 After we introduced cookie consent prompt the performance of the page dropped significantly.
 The Lighthouse reports indicated that it is because late LCP triggered by showing Cookie Consent.